P-R-N-D/ENN-PyTorch/README.md

 The workflow helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

-## Validating with `raw_data.xlsx`

-The repository includes `raw_data.xlsx`, the same workbook used to validate schema alignment, feature scaling, adaptive loss balancing, FLOP/I/O tracking, status bar updates, and join synchronization.
-Open `notebook.ipynb` for a step-by-step walkthrough that loads the workbook with Polars, constructs training tensors, calls `stnet.workflow.train`, and streams predictions with `stnet.workflow.predict` before exporting them back to Excel.
-You can run the notebook or adapt the code into your own scripts to reproduce the verification pipeline.

 ## Exporting for inference
 Exporter helpers automatically check for optional dependencies and raise informative errors if a backend such as ONNX, TensorFlow, Core ML, TensorRT, LiteRT, or ExecuTorch is unavailable.
 Install the `export` extra to enable the full conversion toolkit.